FAME-Io

 These CSV files follow a specific structure:

-* They must contain exactly two columns.
+* They should contain exactly two columns - any other columns are ignored.

 * The first column must be a time stamp in form `YYYY-MM-DD_hh:mm:ss`